 We haven’t really made plans, not wanting to uproot Katie while she was in school and so on.
 There’s a lot of inertia, too, since I’ve been here all my life (except for the few years in Alabama before my parents moved us to Atlanta).
-Sam was born here, and wasn’t thrilled with New York or New Jersey when he lived there.
+Sam was born here and wasn’t thrilled with New York or New Jersey when he lived there.
 Our families are here, which means something, even if we don’t see them that often.

 But more and more, I want to be somewhere else.
 I’ve started looking for work as I get closer to completing my degree, and I can’t help but think, “Yeah, but what if we move?”
 In my head, it’s even starting to be, “What about when we move?”

 I have an assignment for school this week, in which I’m supposed to research the job market somewhere else in the U.S., pretending that my spouse/partner is being transferred there.
 Since the professor isn’t assigning locations, I decided to make it a little more useful.
 I took the quizzes at Find Your Spot, which seem to be a bit more thorough than the “paste the results in your blog” varieties, and was quite surprised at the results.
 FWIW, I don’t remember any questions about political leanings.
-They were about the kind of weather you prefer, how important arts or spots or shopping is to you, the industry in which you work, and so on.
+They were about the kind of weather you prefer, how important arts or sports or shopping is to you, the industry in which you work, and so on.

 Oregon.
-Oregon, Oregon and Oregon.
+Oregon, Oregon, and Oregon.
 Of the top 24 suggestions, six cities are in Oregon: Portland, Salem, Eugene, Corvallis, Medford, and Bend.
 Wow.

 I know nothing about Oregon, other than the fact that it’s in the Pacific Northwest, on the coast between Washington and California.
 It has the Silicon Forest area.
-It has a higher cost of living than Georgia, but just about everywhere does.1 They have an anti-gay marriage law.
+It has a higher cost of living than Georgia, but just about everywhere does.1Okay, maybe Alabama or Mississippi is lower, but who wants to move there?
+They have an anti-gay marriage law.
 Ick.

 A few of the other places on the list can be dismissed out of hand.
 I don’t want to live in D.C., nope.
 Chicago and Milwaukee are cold!
 I’ve never really thought about Connecticut or Rhode Island.
-Husband v.1 and I talked about Massachusetts a little, because he wanted to go into marine biology and Woods Hole is there.
+Husband v.1 and I talked about Massachusetts a little because he wanted to go into marine biology and Woods Hole is there.
 Albuquerque is a mystery, other than remembering Bugs Bunny telling us to turn there.
 California?
 Eh.
 I’ve been to Maryland, but just to Rockville, not Baltimore.

 I don’t really know how people go about finding a place where they want to live.
 It seems that they mostly get transferred somewhere, or move to go to school, or in a few cases move to the center of a particular industry.
 Have any of you really evaluated different states and made a deliberate choice to move there?